 You’ve seen the posed photo of a dog at a craft brewery or next to a glass of wine after a “hard day’s work,” but as we know from chocolate, not everything we consume is good for dogs.

-At The Vet Set in Carroll Gardens, the holidays bring celebrations which can mean an accidental poisoning as your dog is exposed to a variety of human cakes, candies, and beverages that make an appearance this time of year.
-Take a moment with us today and explore the topic of alcohol and how it impacts your dog.
+At The Vet Set in Carroll Gardens, we know that the holidays bring celebrations which can mean an accidental poisoning as your dog is exposed to a variety of human cakes, candies, and beverages that make an appearance this time of year.
+Take a moment with us today and explore the topic of alcohol and how it impacts your dog’s wellness.

 Can dogs drink wine?